happyt/expensify/README.md

 - styles
   - various scss files for components

 - Use react-redux
 - Set up connections
 - Higher order components theory
 - List items
 - Search filter
 - Delete Item
 - Create Item
 - Edit Item
 - Search on date ranges - using momentjs, react-dates

+Notes
+===
+EditItem should really be UpdateItem
+Should always pass id as string
+The sortBy function is enough - allows other things on the list
+  - take out sortByDate, sortByAmount